 Extrusion is a molding process used, among other things, for thermoplastics.
 Basically, in this process, solid to viscous mass – the extrudate – is pressed through a shaping opening under high pressure and high temperatures.
-This is known as a nozzle, die or die, and produces a body whose cross-section corresponds to the opening.
+This is known as a nozzle, mouthpiece or matrix, and produces a body whose cross-section corresponds to the opening.
 The machine responsible for producing the body is called an extruder.

 Technical basics of extrusion